Card stunt: North Korea

 North Korea's yearly Arirang Festival, also known as the Mass Games, in Pyongyang capitalizes on choreography and card stunt to create sweeping images across the stadium.
 The festival is famed for the use of this technique as part of the iconographic propaganda art of the regime.

+South Korea

+During the presidency of Park Chung Hee, card stunts were used during marches and stadium gatherings.
+The incorporation of these was one of several elements of Park's cult of personality which paralleled that of the Kim family in North Korea.

 Thailand

 Colored card booklets on a card stunt "plate"—the performers arrange the cards according to predesigned patterns in order to achieve a detailed aggregate image.

 Card stunts (การแปรอักษร) are regularly performed in certain sporting events in Thailand.
 They are especially associated with Jaturamitr Samakkee and Chula–Thammasat Traditional Football Match, but are also employed in most school- and university-level sporting events where performances by the seated crowd often play an important part in the competition.
 In addition to plain colored cards, other objects such as umbrellas, flashlights and reflective surfaces are also used, and special plates with multiple tiles of colored card booklets are used to create detailed aggregate images.

 The origin of such performances in Thailand can be traced back to Assumption College, a member of the Jaturamitr, where in 1942, by the instruction of Cherd Sudara, a teacher at the school, differently-uniformed students in the audience arranged to form the school's initials.
 This developed into dynamic messages by physical movement of the crowd and later the covering and exposure of specific-colored clothing.
 The Chula–Thammasat Traditional Football Match adopted the card stunt in 1957; in the following years, cardboard cards became the predominant medium for the stunts.
 As a part of larger events, performances by Chulalongkorn University students were featured in the opening ceremony of the 1974 Asian Games in Tehran, and eight thousand students from the Jaturamitr schools performed during the 1999 FESPIC Games in Bangkok.